The First Galaxy G1

 The First Galaxy G1 is a board game with a science fiction theme published by Hungry Owl Publications in 1985.

 Contents

-The First Galaxy G1 is a game for 2–5 players in which the players fly rockets around the mapboard, and try to reassemble the scattered pieces of their own space stations, which have been spread over a spiral galaxy.
+The First Galaxy G1 is a game for 2–5 players in which the players fly rockets around the mapboard, and try to reassemble their space stations, which have been broken into pieces and scattered across a spiral galaxy.